kyegomez/swarms/docs/old-docs/corp/SALES.md

 ### Value prop SWARMS
 ```
 We've helped thousands of people just like you automate 30% of their activities with Swarms.
-And, all it takes to get started is a fast simple onboarding flow that asks you to integrate your tools and datasources.
+And, all it takes to get started is a fast simple onboarding agent that asks you to integrate your tools and datasources.
 ```

 In today's competitive landscape, organizations of all sizes are continually seeking ways to automate routine tasks, streamline processes, and make data-driven decisions.
 Enter Swarms, a revolutionary AI-based technology that leverages the power of multiple autonomous agents to perform tasks with unprecedented speed and accuracy.